ogarcia/opensudoku/README.md

   * New action buttons for undo and settings in game screen
   * New option for highlight notes that match a particular number when a cell is selected
   * New menu option to undo to before mistake
+  * New config option to remove notes on number entry

 * [Chris Lane](https://github.com/ChrisLane):
   * Keep same values highlighted after empty cell selection